Degree type(s): Bachelor's (BSN)

 This accelerated BSN program is accredited by the CCNE (Commission of Collegiate Nursing Education) and is approved by the North Dakota Board of Nursing.

 What is a BSN degree?
 Upon completing this accelerated second degree BSN program, you’ll gain these critical skills for nurses:

 - Qualify to sit for the NCLEX exam (nurse licensing exam) – University of Mary nursing program graduates see overall pass rates in the 90th percentile.

-- Create healing environments by developing and maintaining respectful, caring, professional relationships based upon an understanding of person-environment interactions and the individual human experience of health, illness, and healing.
+- Create healing environments by developing and maintaining respectful, caring, professional relationships based upon an understanding of person–environment interactions and the individual human experiences of health, illness, and healing.

 - Provide safe, quality, cost-effective care to patients, families, and populations.

 - Collaborate with patients, families, and communities as part of nursing and healthcare teams.